oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The authorization server responds with an access token as described in section 5.1 of {{RFC6749}}.

-The following process rule applies:
+The following processing rules applies:

+* If the JWT authorization grant in the Access Token Request contains a "requested_cnf" claim:
+  * The authorization server in Domain B MUST verify the proof of possession for the private key corresponding to the top level "cnf" claim.
-* If the JWT authorization grant in the access token request contains a "requested_cnf" claim, the authorization server MUST include the "cnf" claim from the "requested_cnf" claim in the returned token.
+  * The authorization server MUST include the "cnf" value from the "requested_cnf" claim in the returned token.
-* If Domain B does not support sender constrained tokens and the request is sender constrained, AS-B MAY issue access tokens that are not sender constrained.
+* If Domain B does not support sender constrained tokens and the rAccess Token Request is sender constrained, AS-B MAY issue access tokens that are not sender constrained.
-* If Domain B supports sender constrained tokens and the request is not sender constrained, AS-B MUST reject the request and return an error response per Section 5.2 of {{RFC6749}} with invalid_pop as the value of the error parameter.
+* If Domain B requires constrained tokens and the Token Exchange Rquest is not sender constrained, AS-B MUST reject the request and return an error response per Section 5.2 of {{RFC6749}} with invalid_pop as the value of the error parameter.

-The following process rule applies when the authorization server is acting as the Client
+The following processing rule applies when the authorization server is acting as the Client

-* If Domain B supports sender constrained tokens and the JWT authorization grant in the access token request contains a "requested_cnf" claim, the authorization server MUST include the "cnf" claim from the "requested_cnf" claim in the returned token.
+* If Domain B requires sender constrained tokens and the JWT authorization grant in the access token request contains a "requested_cnf" claim, the authorization server in Domain B MUST include the "cnf" claim from the Access Token request "requested_cnf" claim in the returned token.

+Note that when the authorization server is acting as the Client, the "cnf" value in the the Access Token Request corresponds to the private key of the Client, whereas the "cnf" claim from the "requested_cnf" claim corresponds the the resource server in Domain A.

 ### Example

-The example belows shows how the client in trust domain A presents an authorization grant to the authorization server in trust domain B (https://as.b.org/auth) to receive an access token for a protected resource in trust domain B.
+The example below shows how the client in trust domain A presents an authorization grant to the authorization server in trust domain B (https://as.b.org/auth) to receive an access token for a protected resource in trust domain B.

 ~~~
 POST /auth/token HTTP/1.1